 A hearing is a legal process that follows a formal set of rules.
-Find out what to expect when you attend a hearing as an applicant or a submitter.
+There are certain procedures you can expect when you attend a hearing as an applicant or a submitter.

-You can also attend as an observer but you will not have a role beyond this; there will be no opportunity for you to speak or provide evidence.
+You can attend as an observer, but you will not have a role beyond this - there won't be an opportunity for you to speak or provide evidence.

 Attending an EEZ and Continental Shelf Act hearing

-The EPA will hold a hearing on an application for a marine consent if a submitter or the applicant asks for one, or if the EPA considers it necessary or desirable.
+We will hold a hearing on an application for a marine consent if a submitter or the applicant asks for one, or if we consider it necessary or desirable.
 If you have made a submission and indicated you wish to speak at the hearing, you will have the opportunity to present your submission to the decision-making committee.

 Marine consent hearings are required to avoid unnecessary formality.
 It isn’t as formal as a court, but follows a similar process.